myparcelnl/woocommerce/README.md

 - View the status of the shipment in the order details page
 - Add track&trace link to the order confirmation email

 A MyParcelbe API account is required for this plugin!
-You can create this in your account or contact MyParcelbe at info@myparcelbe.nl
+You can create this in your account or contact MyParcelbe at info@sendmyparcel.be

 Voor de handleinding ga naar: https://myparcelbe.github.io/woocommerce/